Amiejohnstone18/HIIT_Fitness/README.md

 # HIIT FITNESS
 Upon being provided with the example briefs from Code Institute for the Milestone 1 project, I had decided to design and build a website for a gym.
 I wanted to build [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) to encourage potential new customers to join the gym by promoting the unique benefits offered, and in turn, provide all existing members with easy access to any information they may require.
-The name HIIT FITNESS came from the gym being associated with high-intensity interval training.
+The name [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) came from the gym being associated with high-intensity interval training.

 From doing initial research on competitor gym websites, I had come across a lot that showed an unnecessary overload of information and ended up being frustrating attempting to navigate myself around the site looking for basic information.
-From this, I had decided that HIIT FITNESS would be clean in its presentation and ensure there was no confusion on the user's journey from start to finish.
+From this, I had decided that [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) would be clean in its presentation and ensure there was no confusion on the user's journey from start to finish.

 # UX
 **Strategy:**

-Due to my website being targeted at a B2C audience, one of my business objectives for this product is to encourage new potential members to join the gym through the promotion of what HIIT FITNESS could offer.
+Due to my website being targeted at a B2C audience, one of my business objectives for this product is to encourage new potential members to join the gym through the promotion of what [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) could offer.
 As for the wide range of gym competition, it was imperative to ensure the website advertised benefits that would influence a user's decision.
 This is where I decided that the gym would offer:
 * 1 month's free trial
 * Refer a friend policy- receive a free personal training session
 * Capped memberships- no overcrowding
 * 24/7 gym access
 * No lock-in contracts
 * No sign-up fee
-* Existing client testimonials
+* Existing member testimonials

 It was also important to consider how to maintain existing customers and ensure their user experience online was enjoyable.
 I conducted some research and asked my peers what they felt was essential information to be included on a gym website for existing members.
 It was decided this would be achieved by:
-* Providing a class-for-all timetable with an option to download in a PDF
+* Providing a class-for-all timetable with an option to download in a [PDF](https://en.wikipedia.org/wiki/PDF)
 * Information on the personal trainers and their specialties
 * Contact details

-I had also decided that I wanted to include a brief section on how to become a personal trainer for HIIT FITNESS as I felt this would encourage more traffic to the site through a different avenue.
+I had also decided that I wanted to include a brief section on how to become a personal trainer for [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) as I felt this would encourage more traffic to the site through a different avenue.

 **Scope:**